Towards Understanding the Dynamics of Gaussian-Stein Variational Gradient Descent: Preliminaries

-\begin{definition}[Wasserstein metric] The Wasserstein metric is induced by the following canonical isomorphism $G^{\textup{Wass}}_{\rho}: T_{\rho}\mathcal{P}(\Omega)\to T_{\rho}^{*}\mathcal{P}(\Omega)$ such that
+\begin{definition}[Wasserstein metric] The Wasserstein metric is induced by the following canonical isomorphism $G^{\textup{Wass}}_{\rho}: T_{\rho}\mathcal{P}(\mathbb{R}^{d})\to T_{\rho}^{*}\mathcal{P}(\mathbb{R}^{d})$ such that

-\end{definition} Note that the Wasserstein metric we define here corresponds exactly to the Wasserstein-$2$ distance studied in the literature of optimal transport \citep{villani2003topics}.
-For details of such connection, please refer to \cite{khan2022optimal}.
-Also we need to clarify that the concepts we introduce follow from the convention in Riemannian geometry, where the manifold strictly speaking is required to be finite-dimensional.
-For a mathematically formal construction of infinite-dimensional calculus on the density manifold, please refer to \cite{lafferty1988density,kriegl1997convenient,otto2001geometry,lott2008some}.

-The Wasserstein gradient flow can be seen as the natural gradient flow on the density manifold with respect to the Wasserstein metric.
-In specific, consider any energy functional $E(\rho)$, e.g., the KL divergence from $\rho$ to some fixed target $\rho^{\ast}$.
-The Wasserstein gradient flow for $E(\rho)$ is provided by
+\end{definition} The Wasserstein gradient flow (WGF) can be seen as the natural gradient flow for KL divergence on the density manifold with respect to the Wasserstein metric.
+In specific, the mean-field PDE is given by the linear Fokker-Planck equation \citep{jordan1998variational}: